-All things considered, they’ve been beaten 2-0 in the test arrangement, 3-0 in the ODIs and on Friday the three-diversion T20 arrangement begins at Nelson’s Saxton Oval.
+All things considered, they’ve been beaten 2-0 in the test arrangement, 3-0 in the ODIs and on Friday the three-amusement T20 arrangement begins at Nelson’s Saxton Oval.

-Here there is some reason for hopefulness.
+Here there is some reason for good faith.
 It is by all accounts the type of the amusement which suits them best right now.

-They have a three win-four misfortune three tie record in 10 amusements against New Zealand.
-They are positioned measure up to fourth in this variant of the diversion, with New Zealand.
+They have a three win-four misfortune three tie record in 10 diversions against New Zealand.
+They are positioned measure up to fourth in this adaptation of the diversion, with New Zealand.

-So what about things to be merry about for the West Indies as they achieve the last phase of a visit which is forming as one of the most noticeably bad among significant countries to have come to New Zealand…
+So what about things to be merry about for the West Indies as they achieve the last phase of a visit which is molding as one of the most noticeably bad among real countries to have come to New Zealand…

 1: The Windies record